Life Worth Living

 A Restless World

 This world is a restless place.
-We see people dashing about trying to find meaning in activity.
+We see people dashing about trying to find fulfillment in activity.
 Many dedicate themselves to gather riches.
 Others want all the pleasure of the sensual life.
 Still others want more leisure and arrange to work less and play more.
 Yet their spirits are not satisfied.
 Gadgets, pleasures, and possessions eventually lose their attractiveness.
 Every new diversion fills in for a time but quickly loses its appeal.
 Something seems to be missing.

 What Is Life?

 While we are young we see life extending for years.
 As we get older, time seems to speed up.
 We can’t accomplish what we had hoped for earlier.
-We are disappointed by a variety of hindrances that cramp our lifestyle.
+We are disappointed by a variety of hindrances that restrict our lifestyle.

-What Is The Problem?
-What contributes to the discontent of our spirits?
+What contributes to the discontent inside us?

 Often people are dissatisfied with life because they fail to see it from God’s perspective.
 They are ignorant of God’s will and purpose for man, sometimes willingly so.
-Many fail to envision the eternal bliss of the faithful and would rather ignore the final reaping of the wicked and godless (Romans 6:23).
+Many fail to envision the eternal bliss of the faithful and would rather ignore the final judgment of the wicked and godless (Romans 6:23).

 The Abundant Life Is Available